rxue/learning-dirary/books/database/refactoring-database/README.md

 *Views* are often used to
 * obtain data for reports
 * implement *security access control* (SAC) to data values in database
 ## Introduce *Surrogate Key*
+* large composite natural key might degrade database performance
+### Potential Tradeoffs
+A surrogate key has no business meaning => end user cannot use it for search POID : persistent object identifier

+> Individual items are identified uniquely within the system by the *surrogate key* but identified by uers via the *natural key*

+## Move Column
+Practical tip: *denomalization* can reduce common joins => to improve performance

+## Introduce *Surrogate Key*
 Surrogate key